A recap of the program/presentations at our

 AUGUST

-Our fourth visit to Jonathan Macy's Kinnelon home where his GlaStar is nearing completion.
+Our fourth visit to Johnathan Macy's Kinnelon home where his GlaStar is nearing completion.
 Jon has hung a Mattituck/Lycoming engine on the ship and the glass panel is assembled and ready for final installation.
 Summer of 2008 will probably be the first flight, possibly up at Orange County.

 JULY